-Donee rights to anatomical gifts
+Donee's superior right to anatomical gifts

 (R.C.
-2108.02(E) and (F) and 2108.07(A) (current law); R.C.
-2108.15 (the bill))
+2108.15 (former R.C.
+2108.02(E) and (F) and 2108.07(A))

-In general, current law specifies that a donee's rights created by an anatomical gift are paramount to the rights of all others.
-The primary exception to this rule is when a coroner has taken charge of a decedent's body and decided that an autopsy is necessary.
-In such cases, the rights of the coroner are paramount to the rights of the donee, although the coroner may waive this right and permit the donee to take a donated part if the part is or will be unnecessary for successful completion of the autopsy or for evidence.
-If the coroner does not waive this paramount right and later determines, while performing the autopsy, that the donated part is or will be unnecessary for successful completion of the autopsy or for evidence, the coroner may waive the paramount right and permit the donee to take the donated part, either during the autopsy or after it is completed.
+In general, former law specified that a donee's rights created by an anatomical gift were paramount to the rights of all others.
+The primary exception to this rule was when a coroner had taken charge of a decedent's body and decided that an autopsy was necessary.
+In such cases, the rights of the coroner were paramount to the rights of the donee, although the coroner could waive this right and permit the donee to take a donated part if the part was or would be unnecessary for successful completion of the autopsy or for evidence.
+If the coroner did not waive this paramount right and later determined, while performing the autopsy, that the donated part was or would be unnecessary for successful completion of the autopsy or for evidence, the coroner could waive the paramount right and permit the donee to take the donated part, either during the autopsy or after its completion.

-Current law also specifies that a donee has a property right in an anatomical gift and is permitted to enforce this right in an action for a declaratory judgment in the common pleas court of the county where the donor last resided or died or the county where the donee resides.
-The court is required to give such an action precedence over other pending actions.
+Former law also specified that a donee had a property right in an anatomical gift and was permitted to enforce this right in an action for a declaratory judgment in the common pleas court of the county where the donor last resided or died or the county where the donee resides.
+The court was required to give such an action precedence over other pending actions.

-The bill generally specifies that the rights of the person to whom an anatomical gift passes are superior to the rights of all others.
-This is subject only to (1) any rights a person to whom the right of disposition for a decedent's body has been assigned (under R.C.
-2108.70) holds or a person who has the statutory right of disposition for the decedent's body (under R.C.
-2108.81) holds in cases where an anatomical gift fails to pass under a document of gift or is not used for transplantation, therapy, research, or education, or (2) any rights a coroner holds (see "CORONERS," below).
+The act eliminates the provisions of former law specifying that the donee has a property right in an anatomical gift.
+Instead, the act generally specifies that the rights of the person to whom an anatomical gift passes are superior to the rights of all others.
+The donee's superior right to the anatomical gift, however, is subject to both of the following:

+- (1) Any rights a coroner holds under the act (see "CORONERS," below);35 - (2) Any rights of disposition of the decedent's body that are held by or assigned to a person, as specified under continuing law (R.C.
+2108.70 and 2108.81), in cases where an anatomical gift fails to pass under a document of gift or is not used for transplantation, therapy, research, or education.